 Second Option

-The second option is to take an organised tour which includes visiting the ruins as well as local waterfalls and ponds of Agua Azul Cascade and Misol-Ha Cascade.
+The second option is to take an organised tour, including visiting the ruins, local waterfalls, and ponds of Agua Azul Cascade and Misol-Ha Cascade.

-The modern town of Palenque is a few kilometres away from the impressive Mayan site of Palenque in the state of Chiapas about 800 km southeast of Mexico City.
+The modern town of Palenque is a few kilometres away from the impressive Mayan site of Palenque in Chiapas, which is about 800 km southeast of Mexico City.

 The Palenque ruins are 5 km from the town.